brunokoga/Montevideo/advancedRaceGuide_dir/coreRaces/halfOrcs.md

 **Acute Darkvision** : Some half-orcs have exceptionally sharp darkvision, gaining darkvision 90 feet.
 This racial trait replaces orc ferocity.

 **Beastmaster** : Some half-orcs have a spiritual kinship with fantastical beasts, capturing them for sport or living and hunting with them.
-A half-orc with this trait treats whips and nets as martial weapons and gains a +2 racial bonus on [Handle Animal](skills/handleAnimal#_handle-animal) checks.
+A half-orc with this trait treats whips and nets as martial weapons and gains a +2 racial bonus on [Handle Animal](skill_dir/handleAnimal#_handle-animal checks.
 This racial trait replaces orc ferocity.

 **Bestial** : The orc blood of some half-orcs manifests in the form of particularly prominent orc features, exacerbating their bestial appearances but improving their already keen senses.
-They gain a +2 racial bonus on [Perception](skills/perception#_perception) checks.
+They gain a +2 racial bonus on [Perception](skill_dir/perception#_perception checks.
 This racial trait replaces orc ferocity.

 **Cavewight** : Some half-orcs live far below the surface, seeking freedom in winding cave complexes.
-Half-orcs with this racial trait gain a +1 racial bonus on [Knowledge](skills/knowledge#_knowledge) (dungeoneering) and [Survival](skills/survival#_survival) checks made underground.
+Half-orcs with this racial trait gain a +1 racial bonus on [Knowledge](skill_dir/knowledge#_knowledge) (dungeoneering and [Survival](skill_dir/survival#_survival checks made underground.
 This racial trait replaces the intimidating trait.

 **Chain Fighter** : Some half-orcs have escaped from slavery and reforged the chains of their imprisonment into deadly weapons.
 Half-orcs with this racial trait are proficient with flails and heavy flails, and treat dire flails and spiked chains as martial weapons.
 This racial trait replaces weapon familiarity.

 **City-Raised** : Half-orcs with this trait know little of their orc ancestry and were raised among humans and other half-orcs in a large city.
-City-raised half-orcs are proficient with whips and longswords, and receive a +2 racial bonus on [Knowledge](skills/knowledge#_knowledge) (local) checks.
+City-raised half-orcs are proficient with whips and longswords, and receive a +2 racial bonus on [Knowledge](skill_dir/knowledge#_knowledge) (local checks.
 This racial trait replaces weapon familiarity.

 **Forest Walker** : More at home in the forests and jungles of the world, these half-orcs are well adapted to their surroundings.
-Half-orcs with this trait have low-light vision and gain a +2 racial bonus on [Climb](skills/climb#_climb) checks.
+Half-orcs with this trait have low-light vision and gain a +2 racial bonus on [Climb](skill_dir/climb#_climb checks.
 This racial trait replaces darkvision.

 **Gatecrasher** : Many half-orcs revel in acts of wanton destruction.
 Half-orcs with this racial trait gain a +2 racial bonus on Strength checks to break objects and on sunder combat maneuver checks.
 This racial trait replaces orc ferocity.

 **Rock Climber** : Half-orcs from mountainous regions are excellent climbers, and sometimes ambush prey by leaping down from above.
-Half-orcs with this racial trait gain a +1 racial bonus on [Acrobatics](skills/acrobatics#_acrobatics) and [Climb](skills/climb#_climb) checks.
+Half-orcs with this racial trait gain a +1 racial bonus on [Acrobatics](skill_dir/acrobatics#_acrobatics and [Climb](skill_dir/climb#_climb checks.
 This racial trait replaces the intimidating trait.

 **Sacred Tattoo** : Many half-orcs decorate themselves with tattoos, piercings, and ritual scarification, which they consider sacred markings.
 Half-orcs with this racial trait gain a +1 luck bonus on all saving throws.
 This racial trait replaces orc ferocity.

 **Scavenger** : Some half-orcs eke out a leaving picking over the garbage heaps of society, and must learn to separate rare finds from the inevitable dross.
-Half-orcs with this racial trait receive a +2 racial bonus on [Appraise](skills/appraise#_appraise) checks and on [Perception](skills/perception#_perception) checks to find hidden objects (including traps and secret doors), determine whether food is spoiled, or identify a potion by taste.
+Half-orcs with this racial trait receive a +2 racial bonus on [Appraise](skill_dir/appraise#_appraise checks and on [Perception](skill_dir/perception#_perception) checks to find hidden objects (including traps and secret doors), determine whether food is spoiled, or identify a potion by taste.
 This racial trait replaces the intimidating trait.

 **Shaman's Apprentice** : Only the most stalwart survive the years of harsh treatment that an apprenticeship to an orc shaman entails.
-Half-orcs with this trait gain [Endurance](feats#_endurance) as a bonus feat.
+Half-orcs with this trait gain [Endurance](feats#_endurance as a bonus feat.
 This racial trait replaces the intimidating trait.

 **Skilled** : Second- and third-generation half-orcs often favor their human heritage more than their orc heritage.
 Half-orcs with this trait gain 1 additional skill rank per level.
 This racial trait replaces darkvision.